my1396/R-Notes/0103-RStudio-VSCode.Rmd

 ### `languageserver` package

-The [R language server](https://github.com/REditorSupport/languageserver#servers-implemented) implements the [Language Server Protocol](https://microsoft.github.io/language-server-protocol/specifications/specification-current/) (LSP) and provides a set of language analysis features such as *completion*, providing function signatures, extended function documentation, locating function implementations, occurrences of a symbol or object, *rename symbol*, and code diagnostics and formatting.
-The R language server statically analyzes R code, and vscode-R interfaces with it to provide the core of this extension's functionality.
+The [R language server](https://github.com/REditorSupport/vscode-R/wiki/R-Language-Service) implements the [Language Server Protocol](https://microsoft.github.io/language-server-protocol/specifications/specification-current/) (LSP) and provides a set of language analysis features such as *completion*, providing function signatures, extended function documentation, locating function implementations, occurrences of a symbol or object, *rename symbol*, and code diagnostics and formatting.
+The R language server statically analyzes R code, and `vscode-R` interfaces with it to provide the core of this extension's functionality.

 The R language server is implemented by the [languageserver](https://github.com/REditorSupport/languageserver) package which performs static code analysis with the latest user documents in `R` and `Rmd` languages.
 Therefore, it does not rely on an active R session and thus does not require the code to be executed.

+- `styler`

+  The language server provides code formatting through the through the [`styler`](https://github.com/r-lib/styler) package in R. See [here](https://github.com/REditorSupport/languageserver#customizing-formatting-style) for configuration.

+  Main usage: select the code block you want to format, right-click and select **Format Selection**.
+Note that this only works in the **Edit Mode** when Vim is enabled.

+  Alternatively, right-click at anywhere in the code editor and select **Format Document** to format the entire document.

+- Rename symbol:

+  Place the cursor on the symbol you want to rename, right-click and select **Rename Symbol**.
+A dialog will pop up, allowing you to enter the new name for the symbol.
+A refactoring preview will be shown, allowing you to review the changes before applying them.

 #### `lintr` {-}